LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 ## Putting it all together

-We can then put this into action with something like the below.
+We can then put this into action with the function we defined way above.

 ```python
 custom_vMF_samples = sample_vMF(np.array([0., 0., 1.0]), 5.0, num=5000)